 In some accident cases, the amount of the settlement or verdict may not fully cover all your damages, including pain and suffering.
 For example: say a car crash victim has $15,000 in medical bills and $10,000 in lost income is $10,000.
 The final award is $40,000.

 This doesn’t automatically mean that $15,000 is for medical bills, $10,000 is for lost income, and the remaining $15,000 is for pain and suffering.
 An attorney may argue that the victim’s pain and suffering was much more than $15,000, and most of the settlement should be allocated to that.

 - The “made whole” doctrine.
 This principle says that the accident victim should be made whole (paid for all his/her damages) before any funds are used for subrogation.

 - The “common fund” doctrine.
 This principle says that the insurance company that prepays your bills should pay for the legal fees (normally to your lawyer) for the lawyer’s work on behalf of the third-party insurance company.

 There are many additional complicating issues that your lawyer will review.
 For example, the Employee Retirement Income Security Act (ERISA) of 1974 may also control how much an insurance carrier or federal agency (such as Medicare) is entitled to claim and receive.

 At Martin & Helms, our Huntsville and Decatur personal injury lawyers have been fighting for personal injury victims for more than 20 years.
 We guide accident victims through each phase of the litigation process.
 We have a strong record of negotiating just settlements which include resolution of any subrogation claims.
 We’re ready to try your case before a jury if necessary.
 To speak with a seasoned personal injury attorney, call us at 256-539-1990 or fill out our contact form to schedule a free consultation.
-We represent accident clients and families across North Alabama including Huntsville, Decatur, Athens, and Madison.
+We also serve injured clients in Decatur, Athens and Madison, and throughout the Tennessee Valley region and North Alabama.